+survivalLabel

-survivalLabel String to use in the Y-axis of any Kaplan-Meier plots generated, this indicates what aspect of survival is being predicted, such as time to recurrence or death.
+String to use in the Y-axis of any Kaplan-Meier plots generated, this indicates what aspect of survival is being predicted, such as time to recurrence or death.

+timeLabel

-timeLabel String to use in the X-axis of an Kaplan-Meier plots generated, this indicates the units of time, such as days or months to outcome event.
+String to use in the X-axis of an Kaplan-Meier plots generated, this indicates the units of time, such as days or months to outcome event.

-plotTrainingKM if the survival and validationSamples parameters are provided, a KaplanplotValidationKM if the survival parameter is provided, a Kaplan-Meier plot can be plotted automatically for the validation set samples if this is TRUE.
+plotTrainingKM if the survival and validationSamples parameters are provided, a Kaplan-Meier plot can be plotted automatically for the training set samples if this is TRUE.
 A value of FALSE will suppress the plot being automatically generated.
-Note that is the validationSamples parameter is missing, the resulting plot will be over all samples.